adamjberg/devtails.xyz/_posts/randy/2022-07-24-how-video-takes-all-day.md

 In Part 1 of this [10-Second-Video-Takes-All-Day story](https://devtails.xyz/@randy/10-second-video-takes-all-day){:target="_blank"}, a shot list of a dozen elements within an-car-entertainment system theme was compiled.
 As decider and follower of my own rules, I chose media acquisition items that would not require physical movement, gasoline sniffing or covid exposure.

- There exists a vast set of [video post-production](https://www.youtube.com/watch?v=bH2XBvV3x7Y){:target="_blank"}resources awaiting the persistent internet wanderer.
+ There exists a vast set of [video post-production](https://www.youtube.com/watch?v=bH2XBvV3x7Y){:target="_blank"} resources awaiting the persistent internet wanderer.
 The more photography, audio and editing experience you have, the more likely it is you have acquired a library of familiar content goodies and the knowledge of where to find more.
 This saves time big time.

 You may have it all in your head but treasure can only be found if there is a map and you dig in the right place.
 It may only take a few minutes to find a sound effect that will do, but another certain element that needs to be perfect may take hours to source.